All Episodes

 The stark truth is that despite what the political left and the Hollywood elites say, extreme measures, enhanced measures, so-called torture, whatever you want to call it, it works.

-But I'm gonna tell folks, there are people who have sacrificed greatly to keep us safe.
+I got to take a brief time out, but I'm going to, folks, there are people who have sacrificed greatly to keep us safe.

 They're out in the field.